ngquhuanbl/Pathfinding_Visualization/README.md

 2. Add/remove wall and desert (optional)
 3. Adjust the animation speed (optional)
 4. Generate maze (optional)
-5. Start the virtualization process by clicking the **Virtualize** button
+5. Start the visualization process by clicking the **Virtualize** button